Improbable-AI/VisionProTeleop/README.md

 ![](assets/coord_system.png)

-You can specify the axis convention you want to use by specifying the `up_axis`.
+You can specify the axis convention you want to use by specifying the `axis_up`.

 ### Hand Skeleton used in VisionOS